K-PaaS/application-platform-guide-eng/user_guide/service/logging.md

 ![043]

 #### <div id='3-2-3-3'/> 3.2.3.3.
 Share Dashboard
-Click "Dashboard" menu on the left.
+Click the "Dashboard" menu on the left.
 ![041]

 Click "Dashboard Name" from the dashboard list.